 The first hostel I stayed at in Berlin back in 2016 has since converted into a hotel, and opened a second location as a hostel.
 I got really lucky with my room, as it ended up being an en-suite 2-bed dorm!
 The disadvantage was the location was quite far outside of town, but the new hostel is much closer to the center.
 Check In Hostel is still one of the cheapest hostels in Berlin with a decent review score.

-The first hostel Laura and I stayed at was Hostel Ballhaus, located about a mile north of Brandenburg Gate.
-Our planning for Berlin was quite last-minute and we didn’t have a lot of options left to choose from.
+The first hostel I stayed at on my second trip was Hostel Ballhaus, located about a mile north of Brandenburg Gate.
+My planning for Berlin was quite last-minute and I didn’t have a lot of options left to choose from.
 Ballhaus was a no-frills hostel with some of the cheapest rooms in town.
-It’s located several floors up and the elevator was broken when we went, so it’s not the best for people with large suitcases.
+It’s located several floors up and the elevator was broken when I went, so it’s not the best for people with large suitcases.
 Otherwise, there’s a good common area with WiFi and the rooms are very clean.
 The bathrooms on the second floor of the hostel (5th floor of the building) are full most of the time, but those on the first floor are mostly empty.

-Ballhaus was fully booked on our second day, so we made our way to Citystay Mitte, located across the street from Alexanderplatz.
+Ballhaus was fully booked on my second day, so I made my way to Citystay Mitte, located across the street from Alexanderplatz.
 Mitte means center, and the hostels and hotels with this in the title are thus in the best locations.
 Berlin is the most-visited city in Germany with 13.5 million visitors each year, and the hotels and hostels are built to accommodate that.
 Citystay is a huge hostel with dozens of dorms and private rooms.
-Due to a mix-up at reception, we were given the key-card for a private room and got to see inside.
+Due to a mix-up at reception, I was given the key-card for a private room and got to see inside.
 It looked really cozy and had an ensuite bathroom.
 This hostel had a lot of other nice amenities, like a huge, secure storage room, laundry service, a large dining area (which we used for work), and dozens of showers.

 Meininger Mitte Humboldthaus Hotel

-For our last night in Berlin, we went for something a bit nicer.
+For my last night in Berlin, I went for something a bit nicer.
 Meininger Mitte Humboldthaus is a hotel with ridiculously cheap rooms.
 Some of the rooms are also dorm rooms, but with only 4 beds.
-At first, we thought we’d be alone in the room, but at the end of the night, another couple arrived.
+At first, I thought I’d be alone in the room, but at the end of the night, a couple arrived.
 Sadly, they smelled like they hadn’t showered in weeks which kinda spoiled the experience, but that certainly wasn’t the fault of the hotel.
 Other than that, everything was really nice, just as you’d expect in a mid-range hotel.

 For other hostel options, check out this list of best hostels in Berlin for under $10.